 A pumice wick is made up of layers of pumice, newspaper or porous mesh, and dirt.
-Water directed into the wick slowly filters down and along it - sometimes to a deep gravel-filled hole from which water can be recycled, sometimes to rain garden or swale.
+Water directed into the wick slowly filters down and along it – sometimes to a deep gravel-filled hole that water can be recycled from, sometimes to a rain garden or swale.

-When you're carrying out work, ensure soil and sediment remain on your property - you're liable for any damage to neighbouring sites or pollution of nearby waterways.
+When you're carrying out work, ensure soil and sediment remain on your property – you're liable for any damage to neighbouring sites or pollution of nearby waterways.

 Minimise site disturbance

-If you're building or renovating, clearing a site or significantly altering the landscape - for example, by levelling or cutting into a slope, or by using large amounts of fill - can change the amount and direction of stormwater runoff, and increase the amount of sediment that gets into the stormwater system.
+If you're building or renovating, clearing a site or significantly altering the landscape can change the amount and direction of stormwater runoff, and increase the amount of sediment that gets into the stormwater system.